Complaints policy and processes

 This page outlines the Royal Free Charity’s commitment to managing complaints in relation to the service provided by the charity.
 It also provides information about how we manage, respond to and learn from complaints made about our services.

-Our full policy and procedure regarding complaints can be found here: https://royalfreecharity.org/wp-content/uploads/2020/07/Complaints_Policy_and_Procedure.pdf
+Download our full policy and procedure regarding complaints.

 The charity will treat complaints seriously and ensure that complaints, concerns and issues raised by service users, volunteers, donors and their representatives are properly investigated in an unbiased, non-judgmental, transparent, timely and appropriate manner.